-Damp rising through concrete floor slabs is fairly common.
+Damp rising through concrete floor slabs is fairly common, causing damp issues on carpets and floor coverings, warping wooden floors and increasing the likelihood of low-level mould growth.
 The damp-proof membranes used during construction of concrete floors are often thin, and can easily become torn before they are laid, rendering them ineffective.

 Safeguard offer two options for the treatment of damp rising through existing concrete floors.
 We also offer solutions for waterproofing slabs during construction.